kyma-project/kyma/docs/kyma/05-01-overview.md

 The common overrides that affect the entire installation, are described in the installation guides.
 Other overrides are component-specific.
 To learn more about the configuration options available for a specific component, see the **Configuration** section of the component's documentation.
-Once you know the name and possible set of values for a configuration option, define an override for it by creating a ConfigMap or a Secret.
-You can also extend an existing one.
+Override only the parameters exposed in the configuration document.
 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.

 >**CAUTION:** An override must exist in a cluster before the installation starts.
 If you fail to deliver the override before the installation, the configuration can't be applied.

-> **CAUTION:** In documentation for each Kyma component, you can find configuration documents that list configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
-Override values only for the parameters exposed in those configuration documents.

 ## Runtime configuration